Ibrahim-KIA/KIA_Tower_Mobile-ATM/README.md

 🧠 Behind the Scenes (For the Nerds)
 If you peek under the hood at the atm_gazebo.xacro file, you'll see some serious physics engineering:

-Collision Spheres: We wrapped the complex wheel STLs in simple invisible spheres to keep the simulation running lightning-fast without melting your CPU.
+Collision Spheres: I wrapped the complex wheel STLs in simple invisible spheres to keep the simulation running lightning-fast without melting your CPU.

 Balanced Dynamics: Friction (mu1/mu2) and contact stiffness (kp) are mathematically balanced to prevent Gazebo's ODE solver from locking up (goodbye, numerical gridlock).